 You not only need to be willing to experiment but you also MUST be patient.

-After about one year, I had almost 100% return of normal motion, had no symptoms, I could perform the Elements used in the ActiveAge Blueprint, and my knee felt very solid.
+After about one year, I had almost 100% return of normal motion, had no symptoms, I could exercise consistently and my knee felt solid.

 Progress though is not linear and there’s an interesting, well, maybe bizarre is a better word, response that your body has to PRP.